 Thomas has published two peer-reviewed articles in leading Politics and International Relations journals.
 His PhD was funded by the University of Nottingham's School of Politics and International Relations and he has been the recipient of the School's Cowan Award, given in recognition of his research achievements.

-Thomas has published academic articles on secrecy, covert action, political blame games, and policy networks.
-He has written a number of blog posts for high impact websites and has also actively engaged with the media.
+In addition to his research, Thomas has authored a number of blog posts for high-impact websites and has actively engaged with the media on the topics of British politics and Brexit.
 His expert commentary has been quoted in a number of national and international newspapers, including the Guardian, and he has written news articles for local press outlets.
 Thomas has participated in several live radio interviews, including as a British politics expert for BBC Radio Nottingham.

 Foreign Policy Analysis

 Thomas currently teaches on the modules 'Foreign Policy Analysis', 'Thinking International Relations', 'Key Social Science Concepts', 'Counter-Terrorism Studies', and 'Researching Social Sciences' at… read more

 Thomas passed his viva on 16 January 2023.
 His thesis develops a new Foreign Policy Analysis framework that brings together the Governmental Politics Model and the Cognitive Approach.
 This is applied… read more

 Thomas currently teaches on the modules 'Foreign Policy Analysis', 'Thinking International Relations', 'Key Social Science Concepts', 'Counter-Terrorism Studies', and 'Researching Social Sciences' at the University of Lincoln.